stvhwrd/icons/README.md

 # App Icons
-Stevie Howard's original works and derivatives of Mac/Linux application icons
+Stevie Howard's [very slowly developed] original works and derivatives of Mac/Linux application icons.
+First foray into any kind of design, so bear with me.

+Table of Contents:

 #### [Atom](https://github.com/stvhwrd/icons/tree/master/atom)